How to Clean Bottom of Pans (when you don’t like to scrub)

 Use a regular sponge and/or steel wool to scrub the tougher spots that wouldn’t come off just by using a sponge.

 Important: Steel wool is very abrasive and can scratch.
-So, we recommend that that you test it in an inconspicuous area to make sure that it won’t scratch.
+So, we recommend that you test it in an inconspicuous area to ensure it won’t scratch.

 Step 4: Rinse everything off with water